Environmental Hazards and Risk

 1 year full time, 2 years part time

-We have designed our MA in Environmental Hazards and Risk for anyone interested in understanding the broader concepts of environmental hazards and risk.
+We've designed our MSc in Environmental Hazards and Risk for anyone interested in understanding the broader concepts of environmental hazards and risk.

-You will develop specific skills within the natural and social dimensions of environmental hazards including flooding, landslides, and earthquakes.
-You will also gain an interdisciplinary understanding of risk from both the physical and social science perspectives and develop the ability to put your learning into practice by focussing on and pursuing your interest in environmental hazards, risk, and resilience.
+You will develop specific skills within the natural and social dimensions of environmental hazards including flooding, landslides and earthquakes.
+You will also gain an interdisciplinary understanding of risk from both the physical and social science perspectives and develop the ability to put your learning into practice by focusing on and pursuing your interest in environmental hazards, risk and resilience.

 Who is the programme aimed at?

-This programme is aimed at students seeking a social science approach to environmental risk and is relevant and accessible to students from a social science, a natural science, or an engineering background.
+The MSc is relevant and accessible to students from a natural science or an engineering background.

-Our MA in Environmental Hazards and Risk provides you with knowledge and skills that are highly sought after by employers particularly:
+Our MSc in Environmental Hazards and Risk provides you with knowledge and skills that are highly sought after by employers particularly:

 On completing the programme, our graduates have taken up employment within the following sectors:

-The MA in Environmental Hazards and Risk equips you with in-depth knowledge of global environmental risks, including earthquakes, floods, drought, heatwaves, landslides, and climate change.
-You will also develop an understanding of the relationship between hazards, social vulnerability, and resilience.
+The MSc in Environmental Hazards and Risk equips you with in-depth knowledge of global environmental risks, including earthquakes, floods, drought, heatwaves, landslides and climate change.
+You will also develop an understanding of the relationship between hazards, social vulnerability and resilience.

-The programme enables you to explore the social dimensions of environmental hazards.
-You will develop skills to understand the interaction between human and physical processes and how they produce socially differentiated vulnerabilities in specific contexts.
-You will also learn how environmental hazards and risks persist over long time periods and are made up of natural and socio-economic processes.
+The MSc in Environmental Hazards and Risk will enable you to engage with the physical and social dimensions of environmental hazards and draws primarily on a natural sciences approach to hazards.
+You will learn how environmental hazards and risks persist over long periods and are made up of natural and socio-economic processes.